The Swift Effect: What Brands Can Learn from Taylor Swift

 BuzzSumo brings together content sharing analytics and influencer identification into one simple dashboard.
-The first feature allows you to search for the most popular content being shared around a certain topic and then identify who shared it.
+The first feature allows you to search for the most popular content shared around a certain topic and identify who shared it.
 The second feature helps you find influencers based on keywords and hashtags.

 BuzzSumo is particularly useful for content marketers.
 You can get a quick overview of what content is already working well in your network and then identify the individuals who will be able to amplify your own content marketing.

-For a start their search function is excellent, letting you use the Twitter search operators, and then save your searches as columns that will update in real-time.
+For a start, their search function is excellent, letting you use the Twitter search operators and then save your searches as columns that will update in real-time.
 Perfect for looking at subjects or events to see who is talking about them.

 TweetDeck is perfect for bringing some order to your influencer marketing.